How Much Muriatic Acid to Add to Your Pool (Dosing Guide)

 What concentration of muriatic acid should I use for a pool?

 The dosing tables above are based on 31.45% concentration (standard pool-grade muriatic acid).
-Do not use industrial-strength acid (above 33%).
+Don’t use industrial-strength acid (above 33%).
 If you use a lower concentration product, you will need proportionally more to achieve the same pH reduction.

 What happens if I add too much muriatic acid?